The bottom line — comparison table for the three swing-friendly firms

 Watch out for firms that prohibit weekend holds

-The most easily overlooked point in swing trading is the “ban on holding positions over the weekend.”
-Some firms and some plans require you to close all positions before Friday’s close, and violating this can lead to disqualification or forfeiture of profits.
+The easiest rule to overlook in swing trading is a ban on weekend holds.
+Some firms and plans require every position to be flat by Friday’s close, and violating that can mean disqualification or forfeited profits.

 Three criteria for choosing